ericmasiello/soundcloud-shortcode/readme.txt

 1. This is how the player looks like.

 == Changelog ==
+= 1.1.9 =
+* Fix to support resources from api.soundcloud.com
+* Security enhancement.
+Only support players from player.soundcloud.com, player.sandbox-soundcloud.com and player.staging-soundcloud.com

 = 1.1.8 =
 Bugfix to use correct SoundCloud player host